 Making muffins for my mom is something I’ve always loved to do anyway.
 I used to make them for my Dad and have always made them for my mom.
 Sometimes I’d make them on random weekdays, and sometimes on special occasions like Mother’s Day.

-So I created this recipe to be healthier recipe she could enjoy that tasted similar to traditional muffins without all the gluten, sugar, and oil.
+So I created this recipe to be healthier recipe she could enjoy that tasted similar to traditional muffins without any refined grains, refined sugar, or oil.